-FLTR: Lyric tenor Brendan Keefe-Au, Ben Hansen, violinist Mathias Goebner with his son in his arms and pianist Laurence Davis.
+FLTR: Lyric tenor Brendan Keefe-Au, Ben Hansen, violinist Mathias Goebner with his son hanging over his shoulders and the late Laurence Davis, pianist.
 (2014)

 How it all began.
 Observations by members of the audience.

 The exception to warm weather seeking, beach loving and sometimes harddrinking oriented families are the older residence of retired Dutch who have been coming to and living in Pattaya as a vacation spot and retirement beach resort for the past 40 years.

 They are an interesting group of people and enjoy formal social gathering and classical music concerts.
 Since there is not much formal about life in Pattaya, even in the best hotel restaurants the dress code is "smart casual', which, means that you have to wear long pants, no T-shirts, and if you wear sandals, you must wear socks.
 So the Dutch have tended to create their own social affairs and these are open to everybody.
 I have attended and will be attending small classical concerts in "Ben's" the home of retired Dutch photojournalist and amateur pianist Ben Hansen who has turned his home's living room, dining room into a mini concert room.
 There is a stage, seating for 40, and an open bar.
 He organizes small concerts that last about two hours with one intermission.
 I attended some of them and it was delightful and they are very professional.